EMBiRLab/batch-mask/README.md

 ![training_dir](https://user-images.githubusercontent.com/44889226/138973171-e7d205cf-1c07-473c-a39a-96678ec6b459.png)

-The training dataset for Snake masking can be downloaded from this link: https://www.dropbox.com/sh/bsmaopj8rr9z014/AABowTCMNJGJ6BV6keQToQhaa?dl=0.
+The training dataset for Snake masking can be found in the Snake data folder.
+The first subset is the dorsal set, which is the upper side of a snake.
+This can be found under mask-rcnn/dorsal_set.
+The second subset is the ventral set, which is the under side (stomach) of a snake.
+This can be found under mask-rcnn/ventral_set.

 Download the ventral_set and dorsal_set folders and upload them to the training folder.
 Alternatively, you may follow the tutorial for creating and labeling your own dataset in ImageJ.